BharatRav/SnakeAndLAdder-Java/README.md

 if you have not then install from Oracle website https://www.oracle.com/in/java/technologies/downloads/ and then set its path To set a path you can watch a video on youtube  by searching "How to set the path of java compiler"

-if you already JDK install ignore upper lines now use this command to clone this repo
+### if you have already JDK install ignore upper lines
+now
+ use this command to clone this repo
 ## git clone https://github.com/BharatRav/SnakeAndLadder-Java.git